 A prenup in London is commonly concluded between the two parties, especially if one or both have amassed a high net worth up until the date of the marriage.

-Such as agreement lays out the manner in which the assets will be divided and can include the following clauses:
+Such an agreement lays out the manner in which the assets will be divided and can include the following clauses:

 Are you unsure if you should sign a prenup?
-Our divorce lawyer in London can evaluate your case and provide you with specific information depending on your current financial status, both your individual finances and your shared assets (if any).
-Choosing to talk to a divorce lawyer about this topic is advisable as as expert will be able to give you adequate information.
+Our prenuptial agreement lawyers can evaluate your case and provide you with specific information depending on your current financial status, both your individual finances and your shared assets (if any).
+Choosing to talk to a prenup lawyer about this topic is advisable as an expert will be able to give you adequate information.

 Do I need a prenuptial agreement?